haduigon/js-2048-game/README.md

 # Reflection

 Creating a 2048 game in vanilla JavaScript was a challenging and rewarding task that improved my algorithmic and OOP skills.
-Setting up a dynamic 4x4 grid and implementing cell movements and merges based on arrow key inputs enhanced my coding and problem-solving abilities.
+Setting up a dynamic 4x4 grid and implementing cell movements and mergers based on arrow key inputs enhanced my coding and problem-solving abilities.

 Managing the game state, including scores, win/loss detection, and real-time UI updates, taught me efficient DOM manipulation.
 Adding user-friendly features like Start and Restart buttons and saving high scores in local storage made the game more engaging.